North Fork of the American River (Giant Gap)

 Dragon’s Tooth (IV).
 Two lines for the top section, you can either boof off the flake in the center, make sure to have right angle as there is a rock backing it up and a hole underneath it.
 Or you can run down the left side along the shore.

-Five in a Hole (IV+).
+Five Alive (IV+).
 A chute which at low water needs to be hit on the far left side of as there is a rock in the center.
 At high flows it is go anywhere, you pick up speed and blast through the bottom, I still edge to the left side of the large wave.
+Update 2017: Per Gavin Reiser, this one apparently has changed and now has a piton in the center where the curler used to be.
+Avoid to the left.

 - Dominatrix (IV).
 A long rapid which ends with a river wide ledge one hundred feet above